Quantum non-Gaussianity of multi-phonon states of a single atom: Force estimation capability

+where $o^{(4)}$ refers to some function such that $\lim_{|\alpha|^2\rightarrow 0}o^{(4)}(|\alpha|^2)/|\alpha|^6=0$.
 Thus, the Fock state $|n\rangle$ reduces the estimation error faster than all the lower Fock states.
 Note, the realistic Fock states always deviate from the ideal Fock states, which increase the estimation error $\sigma^{2}$ in the real situations.
 To demonstrate that, let us allow for the state $\rho_{\bar{n}}$ representing a density matrix approaching the Fock state $|n\rangle \langle n|$ that is affected weakly by the thermal environment according to the map (S7)

 where $\bar{n} \ll 1$ is a mean number of added phonons and $\rho_n=1-\bar{n}(2n+1)$ is the probability of $n$ phonons in motional state.
 Let us consider a measurement distinguishing the presence of $n-1$ phonons, $n$ phonons, $n+1$ phonons.
 Acting the displacement operator on the state (\ref{approxSt}) produces the probabilities